hfp/libxs/documentation/ozaki/index.md

 export OZAKI_CACHE=3        # A and B
 ```

-The content is finger-printed, but can still cause wrong results!
+The content is finger-printed,
+but can be still wrong!

 ---